SilkRose/Pony/stories/chaotic-crush/03-pleasant-picnic.md

 Fluttershy answers the door with a somewhat confused expression.
 "Oh, hello, Discord."

 "Hello Fluttershy.
-I was coming to ask if you would like to join me on a nice little picnic this fine evening?"
+I came to ask… you would like to join me on a nice little picnic this evening?", Discord asks nervously.

 "A picnic?
 Oh, that sounds nice.
 Sure!"

 "Perfect!"
 Discord says, before snapping his fingers and teleporting both of them.

-After reorienting herself, Fluttershy finds herself sitting on a picnic blanket with little hears embossed into each square.
+After reorienting herself, Fluttershy finds herself sitting on a picnic blanket with little hearts embossed into each square.

 Discord opens a picnic basket and offers her a sandwich.
 "I made them myself," Discord says proudly.